Passivation (spacecraft)

-The passivation of a spacecraft is the removal of any internal energy contained in the vehicle at the end of its mission or useful life.
+The passivation of a spacecraft is the depletion of all remaining energy onboard the vehicle at the end of its mission or useful life.
+This is done to minimise the probability of self-explosion or explosion after hypervelocity impacts with space debris or micrometeorites.
 Spent upper stages are generally passivated after their use as launch vehicles is complete, as are satellites when they can no longer be used for their design purpose.